Author, Andrew Gibson

 I’ll explain how to do it, the options you have & how to avoid high fees and charges.

-Transferring money from the UAE to a UK bank account is a well-travelled path given there are an estimated 240,000 Brits living in the UAE.
+Transferring money from the UAE to a UK bank account is straightforward.

 You can use a local bank, a UK bank or a money transfer specialist to do the job – but the costs differ.

 Step 1: Customer ID check

 Before you can send money from the UAE to the UK, you need to be identified.

 There is a legal obligation to verify customers sending money internationally due to global anti-money laundering regulations.

 Once your set-up, you can skip this step if you are sending money back to the UK on a regular basis.

 For British expats, it is usually straightforward.
 If you still have an address in the UK, it’s even quicker.

 Once you are set up, a bank or money transfer company will quote you their current exchange rate.